microsoft/fluentui/packages/tslint-rules/README.md

 ```

 ### Webpack Setup
-Adding this plugin/rule will add more time to your build since it will spawn tslint addiontinally to the one in vscode, if you are not using VS Code then this will be great in your workflow.
+Adding this plugin/rule will add more time to your build since it will spawn tslint in addition to the one in vscode, if you are not using VS Code then this will be great in your workflow.

 You can use [tslint-webpack-plugin](https://github.com/jrparish/tslint-webpack-plugin)